Non-commutative fermion mass matrix and gravity: Part II: Fell bundle quantum systems

 Even though groupoids do not usually appear in quantum gravity, and neither are they used in the noncommutative standard model and they do not occur in AQFTs, they are an integral part of the constructions involved in the current context.
 Here we explain why.

 Firstly as is now well known, groupoids can provide a ``spectrum'' for noncommutative algebras; if we view a groupoid $C^*$-algebra as an algebra of observables then an arrow should be thought of as a generalised momentum.
 In the tangent groupoid quantisation the tangent bundle $TM$ is deformed to the pair groupoid $\Gamma = M \times M$.
 Fell bundles over groupoids provide a partnership between a context in which to study Morita equivalance and the tangent groupoid quantisation applied to noncommutative space-times.
 On discretising the quantum gravity path integral the connections on a principle bundle are replaced with holonomies or parallel transports, and these are nothing other than (fibre) isomorphisms, that is, groupoid arrows and a Fell bundle geometry over a groupoid is supposed to provide a context for a more precise definition of the Higgs parallel transport.
 Groupoids allow us to replace space-time with a category and to consider parallel transports as functors.
 Fell bundles over groupoids also provide a context for a definition of an orientable noncommutative bundle with non-isomorphic fibres.
+A category of Morita equivalence bimodules can be thought of as a ``weak'' generalisation of a groupoid\ .
 A consequence to the spectral action is that if $D$ is bounded then the cut-off $\Lambda$ is not needed, that is, the scale of noncommutativity doesn't have to be arbitrarily determined by $\Lambda$.